gw-zhong/UniMF/README.md

 ![Python 3.8](https://img.shields.io/badge/python-3.8-green)

->Codes for **UniMF: A Unified Multimodal Framework for Multimodal Sentiment Analysis in Missing Modalities and Unaligned Multimodal Sequences**.
+>Codes for **UniMF: A Unified Multimodal Framework for Multimodal Sentiment Analysis in Missing Modalities and Unaligned Multimodal Sequences** （Accepted by IEEE Transactions on Multimedia）.

 ## Usage
 ### Clone the repository